eworm-de/routeros-scripts/doc/dhcp-to-dns.md

 * `Domain`: the domain used for dns records
 * `HostNameInZone`: whether or not to add the dhcp/dns server's hostname
+* `PoolInZone`: whether or not to add the dhcp server's pool name

 See also
 --------